mcu-tools/mcuboot/samples/zephyr/hello-world/boards/README.rst

 You can place per-board configuration and device tree overlays here.
-See the comments in the Makefile for more information.
+See the comments in the CMakeLists.txt for more information.